zachEastin/books_findr/BULK_SCRAPE_IMPLEMENTATION.md

 2. **API Processing**:
    - POST request sent to `/api/scrape/all`
-   - Backend loads ISBNs from `isbns.txt`
+   - Backend loads ISBNs from `isbns.json`
    - Calls `scrape_all_isbns()` function
    - Each ISBN is scraped from all 4 sources (BookScouter, Christianbook, RainbowResource, CamelCamelCamel)